-house,"-Fliegende Blatter "I hear that Mrs. Barlow is disputing her late husband's will."
-"Why. thought he left everything to her. he did, but she never let the old man have his own way.
-It's a matter of principle with her." - New York San.
+"I hear that Mrs. Barlow is disputing her late husband's will."
+"Why, I hought he left everything to her."
+"So Thear that ars.
+Barlow is disputing her late husbad's will."
+"Why, I thought he left everything to her."
+"So he did, but she never let the old man have his own way.
+It's a matter of principle with her."-New York Sun.

-All in the Pamily: "You can't do any usiness with me," said the new auttler my own doctor."
-"That's all right, "returned the physician.
-"Let me intraduce you to my brother, the undertaker. - New York Recorder.
+All in the Family: "You can't do any All in the Family: "You can't do any business with me," said the new settler to the village doctor.
+"I intend to be my own doctor."
+"That's all right," re-turned the physician.
+"Let me intro-duce you to my brother, the undertak-er."-New York Recorder.